-What Questions Should I ask My Contractor During the First Meeting?
+What Questions Should I Ask My Contractor During the First Meeting?

 As one of the design consultants with Mayflower Construction, I’m usually the first person a new client meets.
 I show up at their house, view the bathroom or kitchen in question, talk through their ideas, and give my presentation on what it’s like to work with my team.
-I’m always surprised by how little questions people ask me.
+I’m always surprised by how few questions people ask me.
 To help you on your quest to find the perfect contractor, I’ve thought of basic and thought-provoking questions you should ask your contractor during your first meeting:

 Q: Are you licensed?
 What is your class?